 3 hours--Exploration and examination of theories and techniques utilized when functioning as a counselor or therapist within a cognitive and/ or behavioral conceptual framework.
 Personality and behavior change is considered within the framework of a cognitive and/or behavioral perspective.
-Included are theories and techniques such as Rational-Emotive Therapy, Beck's Cognitive Therapy, Cognitive-Behavior Modification, Social Learning Theory and Milieu Therapy, and various approaches based upon operant and classical conditioning including Denotes a Liberal Arts course.
+Included are theories and techniques such as Rational-Emotive Therapy, Beck's Cognitive Therapy, Cognitive-Behavior Modification, Social Learning Theory and Milieu Therapy, and various approaches a Liberal Arts Course. systematic desensitization.

-systematic desensitization.